 If you have weed around, you’re going to want to use it.
 As soon as you’ve decided to quit, don’t keep your drugs around; instead, get rid of them and don’t look back.

 If you spend your nights at parties with other pot-smoking friends, breaking your routine will be particularly difficult.
-Instead of putting yourself in temptation’s way, organize sober events, or at least weed-free events, to avoid the urge to use.
-In addition, having fun without getting high can help you find joy in sobriety.
+Instead of putting yourself in temptation’s way, plan and organize sober events, or at least weed-free events, to avoid the urge to use.
+You’ll soon begin to discover that you can have fun without getting high, and this discovery will help you find joy in sobriety.

 In most cases, if you let your friends and family know that you feel you have a problem and are trying to quit, you will be met with support and compassion.
 When you’re feeling weak, lean on your support system to help you get through the tough times.

 What do you want to accomplish with life after marijuana?
-By setting goals that are incongruous with a substance use disorder, you can put yourself in a mindset to succeed.
+By setting goals that can’t be achieved when a weed habit is in the picture, you put yourself in a mindset for success.

 If your own efforts aren’t working and you feel that outside help would be beneficial, there are plenty of rehabilitation centers that handle marijuana detox and treatment.
 You may also want to consider working with a counselor or therapist with experience in addiction medicine.